-Phonics classes in Bangalore for children aged 4–8 range from private tutors at ₹3,000–₹7,000 per month to online AI coaching at ₹208/month.
+Phonics classes in Bangalore for children aged 4–8 range from private tutors at ₹3,000–₹7,000 per month to online AI coaching free to start.
 Most Bangalore CBSE and ICSE schools teach phonics in LKG and UKG — the gap is daily at-home practice where children read aloud and receive real-time feedback on every word.

-- Bangalore has over 800 English-medium CBSE schools — most introduce phonics in LKG or UKG using programmes like Jolly Phonics, with NEP 2020's foundational literacy mandate accelerating adoption (NEP 2020).
+- Most English-medium CBSE and ICSE schools in Bangalore introduce phonics in LKG or UKG using programmes such as Jolly Phonics, with NEP 2020's foundational literacy mandate accelerating adoption (NEP 2020).

-- ASER 2023 found that even in urban Karnataka, 40%+ of Class 5 students struggle to read a Class 2-level English text — a gap that daily oral reading practice, not more classroom instruction, consistently closes.
+- ASER's annual surveys consistently find that fewer than half of Indian Class 5 students read a Class 2-level English text fluently — a gap that daily oral reading practice, not more classroom instruction, consistently closes.

-- Bangalore children who speak Kannada or Telugu at home face specific phoneme substitution challenges — particularly 'th' → 't/d', short /æ/ vowel errors, and v/w merging — that UK and US phonics apps systematically miss (ASER 2023).
+- Bangalore children who speak Kannada or Telugu at home face specific phoneme substitution challenges — particularly 'th' → 't/d', short /æ/ vowel errors, and v/w merging — that UK and US phonics apps systematically miss (ASER).

 Phonics classes in Bangalore — what's available